xiaoyunyang/xiaoyunyang.github.io/static/secret-post/company-culture.md

 ---
 ![credit - https://medium.com/marketing-and-entrepreneurship/an-inside-look-at-what-angel-investors-want-cf54e5ac73e1](/post/images/company-culture-unicorn.png)
 High-value employees are hard to come by.
 Attracting top talent is a goal that every company in the world strives to achieve but for a young company, hiring a top talent who is a wrong culture fit could be an disastrous mistake.
 This article discusses how does a startup should build its culture and hire talented people who are the right culture fit.
-This article also documents my process and journey for establishing a culture for [Halos Insurance](https://www.halosinsurance.com/), a startup for which I am the CTO and has the privilege of building a team from scratch.
+This article also documents my process and journey for establishing a culture for [LooseLeaf](https://www.halosinsurance.com/), a startup for which I am CEO.

 <!--more-->